sylikc/jpegview/current/readme.txt

 - New INI file setting: 'ShowBottomPanel.
 Set to false to disable showing the bottom panel when hovering with the mouse on bottom part of window/screen.
   Default is true (as before, was just not configurable).
+- New INI file setting: 'MaxSlideShowFileListSizeKB'.
+Sets maximum size of slide show text files in KB.
+- New INI file setting: 'ForceGDIPlus'.
+If true, use GDI+ for reading JPEGS.
+Only use when you have problems reading your JPEGs with the Intel library.
+Note that using GDI+ is much slower than the Intel JPEG library!

 [1.0.26]
 Bugs fixed: